FrancescoCorrenti/cnn-lab-DLA/README.md

 ## The MLP model:
 The `MultilayerPerceptron` class is a concrete implementation of the `DLModel` wrapper, specifically designed for multi-layer perceptron architectures.
+Here i present the results of my implementation of the MLP model on the MNIST dataset:
 ![mlp_architecture](mlp-mnist.png)